episub/episub-typescript-base/README.md

 This is a bootstrap repo designed to formalise the recommended way to build single page client side applications at Episub.

+## Bugs

+* Every second build the typescript compiler reports modules not found.
+The build still succeeds and the code is still valid.
+This is assumed to be an issue with react-hot-loader.

 ## Adding new packages

 This setup comes with a set of standard packages recommended for using to build